pytchlang/pytch-build/doc/source/tutorialcompiler/fromgitrepo.rst

 Structure of git repo
 ---------------------

-Each tutorial should be its own branch of the repo, and work within its own top-level directory of the repo.
+Each tutorial is in its own branch of the repo, and has its own top-level directory within the repo.
 We imagine such branches will very often have their history re-written as we think of clearer ways of structuring the development of the code.

-I think it will be possible to have the ``releases`` branch have octopus merges in from the different tutorial branches, with the main parent commit being the previous bundle of tutorials.
-But I haven't looked into this in detail yet.

-One downside: it would make it more annoying to have a simple overview of all available tutorials within the working directory.
-Could have a ‘release new version of Boing’ commit to ``releases``, which brings in the latest history?
-Old histories would then still be available as parents of older ``releases`` commits?
-Needs more thought.

-Elsewhere I've experimented with *structured* git repos, but for Pytch tutorials we're trying a different approach, where the structure (decomposition into sections etc.) is provided by the ``tutorial.md`` document rather than the repo structure itself.
-(Although there's nothing to stop the author creating a ‘dual-use’ history, where the history is structured as organised repo (merge commits for sections) for use with pure git tools, and also suitable for being rendered together with its ``tutorial.md`` into a bundle for the webapp.)
+The structure of the development of the code (its decomposition into sections etc.) is provided by the ``tutorial.md`` document.

 To identify particular commits touching the ``code.py`` file, the author adds a *slug* to the commit message by starting the subject